meltano/handbook/src/_data-team/metrics-and-definitions.md

 A project is considered active if it had any event in the 28 day window.

 #### Monthly Acquired Projects
-A project is considered acquired if its first event was sent in the month.
+A project is considered acquired for a given month if its first event was sent in that month.

 #### Monthly Churned Projects
-A project is considered churned if its last event was sent in the month.
+A project is considered churned for a given month if its last event was sent in that month.

 #### Monthly Retained Projects
-Retained means the project was active in the month but was not acquired or churned, just retained.
+Retained means the project was active in a given month but was not acquired or churned.
 A project is considered retained if it sent an event thats greater than its acquired month and less than its churned month.

 #### Monthly Tracking Disabled Projects